 - Most other industries

-From February 1, 2021, the hardest-hit industries from COVID-19 will receive the 1.75% increase.
+From February 1, 2021, the hardest-hit industries from COVID-19 will receive a 1.75% increase.
 These industries include:

 - Arts and recreation